-Article VI

-Open Development Area
+Article VI Open Development Area

-§ 99-28 Purpose
+§ 99-28 Purpose: definition.

-- A. To insure access for fire and emergency vehicles. - B. To maintain the rural character of the Town and to provide standards to landowners who wish to develop or subdivide land that lacks required public road frontage for standard lot development, the Town Board may, by resolution, establish open development area guidelines within the Town pursuant to New York State Town Law § 280-a.
+- A. To insure access for fire and emergency vehicles. - B. To provide standards to landowners who wish to develop or subdivide land that lacks required public road frontage for standard lot development, the Town Board may, by resolution, establish open development area guidelines within the Town pursuant to New York State Town Law § 280-a.
 An open development area is not an as-of-right use and must be designed to maintain the rural character of the Town as well as to meet the conditions as herein established.